boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Additional Information:
 : See {{Section 4 of !RFC8200}} for the general definition of IPv6 extension headers.
-: See {{?RFC9098}} for an overview of operational implications of IPv6 packets with extension headerss.
+: See {{?RFC9098}} for an overview of operational implications of IPv6 packets with extension headers.

 Reference:
 : This-Document